ZetCode

 </html>

-We get this HTML output when we connect to the twig path.
+This is the HTML output when you connect to the /twig path.

-In this tutorial we have introduced the Symfony framework.
+In this tutorial, we introduced the Symfony 7.2 framework and created simple examples.

 List all Symfony tutorials.